S-B55/HeartConnect/README.md

 # ModuleConnector-Examples
 This repo contains latest CPP/PYTHON/MATLAB examples for ModuleConnector based XeThru moudle development.
-New version ModuleConnector will contain this example folder when it be released.
+New version ModuleConnector will contain latest examples from this repository when it is released.

 ModuleConnector download address: